By Natasha Persaud

 It’s enough to make you gasp.
 Just when you thought you knew about all the threats facing your tweens and teens—alcohol, drugs, cutting—comes word of another danger with instantly deadly consequences: intentional strangulation.

 It’s called the choking game: Using a belt, towel, rope, leash, another item or bare hands around the neck, a child applies pressure to the carotid artery to cut off blood and oxygen supply to the brain.
 Once the pressure is released, a "high" or euphoric feeling might be achieved as blood and oxygen rush back to the brain.

 Of course, parents know that this isn’t a game at all.
-Strangulation can quickly lead to fainting, injury, brain damage and death.
-But young people don’t understand the seriousness.
+Strangulation can quickly lead to fainting, injury, brain damage, and death.
+But many young people don’t understand the seriousness.

 Teens who abuse alcohol or drugs or engage in sexual activity may be particularly at risk, according to the study.
-Gambling, violence and poor nutrition may also play a role.
-On the flip side, anecdotal evidence suggests that even students with no obvious risk factors can become victims.
+Gambling, violence, and poor nutrition may also play a role, but even students with no known risk factors can become victims.

 - Accupuncture Game

 - America Dream(ing) or Something Dream(ing)

 - Choke Out

 - Dream (Game)

 - Hang(ing) (Man) Game